Skip to main content

 The cost is £25 for state schools and £50 for non-state schools.
 Please use this link to pay for your school's entry fee before registering for this year's competition https://languageprojects.github.io/

-You will then receive the Primary Bee Teacher's Pack, with the word lists and all the info needed to run the Primary Bee in your school.
+Then register here and you will receive the Primary Bee Teacher's Pack, with the word lists and all the info needed to run the Primary Bee in your school.

 Please note that refunds will not be possible - it is the school's responsibility to ensure that having registered the school participates in the competition.